-Investigating wandering thoughts actually lead us close to consciousness, because ``thinking'' is often considered the hallmark of consciousness.
-More precisely, the fact that we can reconstruct a vivid image in our minds about past or future events, while ignoring the present sensory input, is a remarkable property that seems to be closely related to consciousness.
+Investigating wandering thoughts actually leads us close to consciousness, because ``thinking'' is often considered the hallmark of consciousness.
+More precisely, the fact that we can reconstruct a vivid image about past or future events in our minds, while ignoring the present sensory input, is a remarkable property that seems to be closely related to consciousness.
 Some investigators actually propose that one of the main functions of consciousness is such \textit{simulation}, which is also called \textit{virtual reality.} That is, consciousness allows us to consider different scenarios of what might happen in the future, and what would be the right things to do in those circumstances.
-Planning crucially needs a capacity of simulating results of future actions, and indeed in the case of wandering thoughts, we already talked about simulation.
-Such simulation obviously would be useful for survival and reproduction, and thus favoured by evolution.
-A special case of such simulation is dreaming, which does create a virtual reality that is particularly far removed from current reality.
+Planning crucially needs the capacity to simulate the results of future actions, and indeed in the case of wandering thoughts, we already talked about simulation.
+Such simulation obviously would be useful for survival and reproduction, and thus favored by evolution.
+A special case of such simulation is dreaming, which creates a virtual reality that is particularly far removed from current reality.
 Dreaming often includes simulation of threatening situations, i.e.\ situations in which it is important to know what to do to avoid harmful consequences.\citenew{revonsuo2000reinterpretation,hesslow2002conscious}

 However, I think we should not too easily conflate consciousness with thinking or simulation.
 What we see is a correlation between a certain brain function (namely, simulation) and consciousness, but it is difficult to say whether consciousness is really essential for such a function.
-As we saw above, modern AI uses planning, and even systems similar to wandering thoughts, simulating events from the past and simulating episodes that might happen in the future.
+As we saw in Chapter~\ref{replay.ch}, modern AI uses planning and even something like wandering thoughts, simulating events that happened in the past or might happen in the future.
 Yet, nobody seems to claim that replay or planning would make a computer conscious.
 Such a claim seems absurd to most experts because claiming that a computer is conscious is usually interpreted as having phenomenal conscious experiences; but they are very unlikely to be produced by such simple computations as replay and planning.